oskar2517/vfd-tube-calculator/README.md

 When  looking into a tube, you will notice a fine mesh formed from thin wire in front of the segments.
 It is connected to the `grid` pin and, when connected to positive potential of 25 volts, will enable the tube.
 When it is left floating or connected to a negative potential, all segments will remain disabled even when a positive voltage is applied to the anodes.
 This allows for multiplexing of the tubes.

 When looking even closer, you may also notice two extremely thin wires in front of the grid.
 This is the so-called filament.
 When connected to 1.5 volts (polarity irrelevant), the filament will heat up and start emitting electrons.
 The positively charged grid will accelerate them towards the segments behind it.
 In front of the anodes that form the segments lies a phosphor-coated substrate.
-When a positive potential is applied to r anode, the electrons will be further accelerated towards it until they hit the phosphor and cause it to light up (similar to a CRT).
+When a positive potential is applied to an anode, the electrons will be further accelerated towards it until they hit the phosphor and cause it to light up (similar to a CRT).
 The segment is now illuminated.

 No current-limiting resistors are required to drive a tube.
 IV-12 tubes require very little current (110mA for the filament, 12mA for the grid, 4mA for each segment) so driving them from a low-power source like a AA battery is possible when the voltage is properly regulated.